Austin Hedges Player Props: Pirates vs. Giants

 Austin Hedges At The Plate

-- Hedges is batting .179 with five doubles, a home run and 10 walks.
+- Hedges has five doubles, a home run and 10 walks while hitting .176.

-- In 43.6% of his games this season (24 of 55), Hedges has picked up at least one hit, and in three of those games (5.5%) he recorded multiple hits.
+- Hedges has picked up a hit in 42.9% of his 56 games this season, with at least two hits in 5.4% of those games.

-- Hedges has driven in a run in 11 games this year (20.0%), including two games with multiple runs batted in.
+- In 11 games this season (19.6%), Hedges has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.